 Records of the location and information collected from direct measurement of soil moisture; and

-Copies of irrigation scheduling program reports or printouts.
+Copies of irrigation scheduling program reports or printouts.Commercial services that monitor and report multiple of the above criteria and provide information throughout the season are very useful in improving irrigation scheduling.
+These services are most useful in pressurized irrigation systems where water flow and pressure measurements can be logged.

 The amount of water saved by implementing advanced irrigation scheduling is difficult to quantify, likely varies from year to year, and is strongly influenced by weather variation, crop type (and water demand), cropping practices, irrigation water quality, and total amount of water used to irrigate.
 The Pacific Northwest Laboratory (1994) attempted to verify estimates of reduction in the amount of irrigation water pumped in the Grand County Public Utility District resulting from the implementation of irrigation scheduling.
 The public utility district estimated savings of 0.3 to 0.5 acre-feet per acre, but actual savings could not be confirmed or disproved by the Pacific Northwest Laboratory’s review.

 Cost-Effectiveness Considerations